grussdorian/quadruped/README.md

 _Choice of the screw is important.
 The horn should be facing away from the 4 spacers and should be able to rotate freely without any obstruction.
 So the screws should be tightened upto that extent only which does not cause any obstruction in the horn's way_

-5. Place the other set of 20mm spacers on the screws fasteneded onthe sid eof the plastic case, i.e they do not tighten the servo.
+5. Place the other set of 20mm spacers on the screws fastened on the sideof the plastic case, i.e they do not tighten the servo.

    Then the plastic disc that came with the servos should be attached ring side facing up, to $J5,J2,J8,J11$ along with 25T servo horn beneath the disc (which came with the servos as well).

 _The disc is used to create spacing for the legs.
 It makes sure that the legs don't slip while rotating._